AbigailBiaktha/Lap3-kpop/README.md

-This is for Lap3 web dev assgnment
+This is for Lap3 web dev assignment

 Team members